hongchaozhang/hongchaozhang.github.io/source/_posts/2015-12-19-propety-instance-variable-and-at-synthesize.md

 * @dynamic

-    when using @dynamic propertyName, the property won't be automatically synthesized (pretty obvious, since @dynamic and @synthesize are mutually exclusive)
+    when using @dynamic propertyName, the property won't be automatically synthesized (pretty obvious, since @dynamic and @synthesize are mutually exclusive).

+    @synthesize will generate getter and setter methods for your property. @dynamic just tells the compiler that the getter and setter methods are implemented not by the class itself but somewhere else (like the superclass)

 * properties declared in a @protocol